 2. Choose what assets to include in your will

 Your estate is the collection of all your assets, including real estate and personal property and belongings.
 When you write your will, you will need to decide which assets to include in it.
 There are also a few ways you can distribute your assets, like by percentage, through specific bequests, or a residuary clause.

 Some questions to consider when choosing about your assets:

 Certain assets should never be included in your will, like retirement accounts, a joint bank account, or a life insurance policy, just to name a few.
-See the fill list of what you should never put in your will and why.

 The people or organizations who receive an inheritance are your beneficiaries, and you need to include their full names when you write a will.
 You should also name a backup or secondary beneficiary in your will in case the primary beneficiary is deceased or unable to accept the inheritance.
 This can cause less confusion later on.